 I resented that people thought so highly of him when he treated me so disrespectfully behind closed doors.

 Why didn’t I confront him?
 Well, if the truth comes out, you must be ready to act on it in some way.
 Even if that means leaving.
 I wasn’t ready for that.
 There was fear of financial hardship and raising children as a single parent.
 Also, I didn’t know who I was anymore, and feared I had nothing to offer anybody.
 But I was already alone and lonely within the marriage.
 I felt powerless over my fears.
 All I wanted was to feel loved.

 What were my limiting beliefs about my self-worth that would make me think there was no alternative?
-I still believed that I must be doing something wrong.
-By the time the truth did come out, I was filled with mistrust, anger and resentment.
+I still believed I was doing something wrong.
+By the time the truth did come out, mistrust, anger and resentment had made a home deep within me.
 But I chose to stay.
 And for the next ten years, those feelings stayed with me.

 I Love You, But I’m Not In Love

 November 2013.
 We left the prostitutes behind 7 years ago.
 It’s now our 25th wedding anniversary.
 We have a romantic dinner and then he says “Just for something different, why don’t we hire a hooker?”

 My heart literally broke.
 Seeing my sadness, he suggested that if I wasn’t over the past yet, I should see a psychologist!
 I awoke the next morning with the pain still in my heart.

 For the next 6 months, he began to act like he really hated me.
 Couldn’t be alone in a room with me.
 Didn’t want to spend any time with me socially.
 Was easily angered at the very sound of my voice.
 It was clear that the relationship was over, but I still didn’t know how to end it.
 Fear.
 Fear.
 Fear.
 I cried out to God “Please help me find my way.
 Give me the strength to do what’s needed for my highest good!”.
 The universe heard.

 May 25 2014.
 I received his text: “For now, I still love you.
 But I’m not in love.”